How to Fix Invalid Syntax Error in Python

 SyntaxError: Missing parentheses in call to 'print'.
 Did you mean print("CodeITBro")?

-Here the SyntaxError exception occurred due to missing parentheses in the print function.
-You can resolve this error by specifying the parentheses in the call to print method.
+The SyntaxError exception occurred due to missing parentheses in the print function.
+You can resolve this error by specifying the parentheses in the call-to-print method.

 Error Fix Code